netxms/netxms-doc/admin/event-processing.rst

 ~~~~~~~~~~~~~~~~~

 Send notification, e.g. SMS, to one or more recipients.
 Multiple recipients can be separated by semicolons.
-Server will use :ref:`Notification channel drivers<notification-channel-drivers>` for actual message sending.
+Server will use :ref:`notification-channels` for actual message sending.

 In message text can be used :ref:`event-processing-macros`.